osmoscraft/osmosnote/packages/server/public/devlog.md

     - parse() OK to lose cursor.
 The caller of parse is responsible to set cursor after parse
     - format() must restore curosr
       - save the line that contains cursor, when updating indent, if cursor within padding, no move, if cursor after padding, shift cursor accordingly
-  - Handle shift + arrow for selection
   - Handle ctrl + arrow for word move
   - Handle ctrl + shift + arrow for word select
+  - Handle ctrl + a to select all
   - Handle home/end move and selection
   - Handle copy/paste/cut
   - Handle cut entire line when cursor is collapsed
 - DONE
+  - Render current line with highlight
+  - Handle shift + arrow for selection
   - Handle `Delete`/`Backspace` keydown
   - Handle select left/right
   - Handle `Enter` keydown